MatheosGiakoumi/matheosgiakoumi.github.io/index.md

   <h2>UPDATES OF THE PROFILE POST-SUBMISSION FOR THE GRADUATE ADMISSION COMMITTEE</h2>
     <ul>
       <li> <strong><u>December 12th, 2023:</u></strong> Minor revisions have been received for the publication (<a href="#pubs">publication 3</a>) titled "A Predictive Toxicokinetic Model for Nickel Leaching for Vascular Stents".
-It is worth noting that the title has been updated in the revised version from the one mentioned in my CV (Cardiovascular Stents to Vascular Stents).
+It is worth noting that the title has been updated in the revised version from the one mentioned in my resume (Cardiovascular Stents to Vascular Stents).
 </li>

 <li> <strong><u>December 11th, 2023:</u></strong> I have been invited to participate in the <a href="https://podcasters.spotify.com/pod/show/science-talks-ucy" target="_blank"> Science Talks-Podcast</a> at the University of Cyprus.
 The recording will take place in early April.